riccardo-noviello/clojure-work/README.md

-# clojure-fun
+# clojure-work
-a set of simple clojure projects
+This repository is for simple Clojure exercises / play around work